AnaHowellsFerreira/MASH_Gribben/README.md

 # MASH_GSE202379

-Repository for the re-analysis of the paper:
+Repository for the re-analysis of the paper by Gribben et al:

 Acquisition of epithelial plasticity in human chronic liver disease